Partouche ends tie with Oshidori for Nagasaki casino effort

 Nagasaki governor Hodo Nakamura was cited as saying a potential delay in the RFP was linked to the fact that Japan’s national so-called basic policy on IRs was yet to be published.

-Japan’s Sankei Shimbun newspaper reported last month that Japan’s national so-called basic policy on IRs would be delayed until August or later, citing a national government-linked source.
+Japan’s Sankei Shimbun newspaper reported last month that the national policy would be delayed until August or later, citing a national government-linked source.

 A maximum of three IRs will be allowed nationally in a first phase of Japan’s market liberalisation.